Skip to main content

 Step 2 - Image 2

-Lift on the suction cup with strong, steady force to create a gap.
+Pull up on the suction cup with strong, steady force to create a gap.

-Insert an opening pick into the gap.
+Insert the point of an opening pick into the gap.

 Step 3 - Image 1